l7mp/stunner/doc/WHY.md

 The *Kubernetes dataplane teems with NATs*.
 This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it.
-Once an HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to rely on the IP 5-tuple to re-identify the client per each packet because it has session context (and vice versa).
+Once an HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to re-identify the client per each packet because it has session context (and vice versa).

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
-Consequently, the only "semi-stable" connection identifier WebRTC servers can use to identify a client is by expecting the client's packets to arrive from a negotiated IP source address and UDP source port.
-However, when the IP 5-tuple changes, for instance because there a NAT in the datapath, then WebRTC media connections break.
+Consequently, the only "semi-stable" connection identifier WebRTC servers can use to identify a client is by expecting the client's packets to arrive from a negotiated IP source address and source port.
+However, when the IP 5-tuple changes, for instance because there is a NAT in the datapath, then WebRTC media connections break.
 Due to reasons which are mostly historical at this point, *UDP/RTP connections do not survive not even a single NAT step*, let along the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.